 It’s important to remember, though, that there really is no best running shoe – there’s just a best running shoe for you.

 If you’re the type of runner who wants the maximum amount of cushioning and support in your footwear, then Hokas might be exactly what you’re looking for.

-They are surprisingly lightweight for such a physically large sneaker; they won’t weight you down, so that’s a big plus, since a common complaint about larger running shoes is that they’re on the heavy side.
+They are surprisingly lightweight for such a physically large sneaker; they won’t weigh you down, so that’s a big plus since a common complaint about larger running shoes is that they’re on the heavy side.